jorgebucaran/hyperapp/docs/hyperx.md

 ## Setup

-We can use [hyperxify](https://github.com/substack/hyperxify) to transform hyperx into [`h`](/docs/h.md#h) function calls and a bundler to create a single file we can deliver to the browser.
+We'll use [hyperxify](https://github.com/substack/hyperxify) to transform hyperx into [`h()`](/docs/h.md#h) function calls and a bundler to create a single file to deliver to the browser.

-The ES6 import syntax is incompatible with hyperxify, so we'll use the Node.js require function.
+The ES6 import syntax is incompatible with hyperxify, so we'll use Node.js require function.

 In a new directory, create an `index.html` file.